isl/VisTA/README.md

 using the SKOS matching relations: skos:exactMatch, skos:broadMatch, skos:closeMatch, and skos:relatedMatch.

 Details about how the tool works can be found in VisTA/researchspace/web/src/main/terminology-alignment/doc

+# Demo
+A demo version is running at:		 https://vista.isl.ics.forth.gr User account for testing: guest/guest.
+User 'guest' is a readonly account that cannot make changes to the triple store.